by Andrew Cosgrove - Creative Director

 Fire pit area

-If you are looking for an experienced landscaper based in New Plymouth, where you can discuss ideas for your landscape design project, using recycled timber, contact Andrew at Get Scaped Landscaping and Design.
+If you are looking for an experienced hard landscaper based in the Nelson Tasman region, contact Andrew at Get Scaped Landscaping and Design.
 We are happy to discuss all options with you in order to achieve your desired outcome.